HadleyLab/nicegui_chat/branding/BRAND_GUIDELINES.md

-# MammoChat Brand Guidelines
+# MammoChat™ Brand Guidelines

 ## Brand Identity

-**MammoChat** is an AI-powered platform that connects patients with suitable clinical trials and facilitates peer support communities.
+**MammoChat™** is an AI-powered platform that connects patients with suitable clinical trials and facilitates peer support communities.
 Our brand embodies trust, innovation, and community in healthcare.

 ## Brand Values